 - Fill obliterated sections

-By simply using copy paste function, you can fill in the worn areas of an image without much strain.
+By simply using copy-paste function, you can fill in the worn areas of an image without much strain.
 Select the area using a marquee or lasso and then copy paste.
 Move tool and transform function becomes handy here.

 - More layers for lighter work

 Always work on a number of layers for the editing that you make.
 It is advised to merge them only after the desired result is obtained.
-Image processing companies offering photo restoration services often rely on large number of layers for a better result.
+Image processing companies offering photo restoration services often rely on a large number of layers for a better result.

 - Noise control for a better picture